" alt="">

 • Failure to even receive decompression surgery

-It is estimated that compensation figures for Cauda Equina claims will reach £150m to £200m a year.
-The amount you will receive will depend on the impact on your daily life.
+The payout you receive will depend on the impact on your daily life.
 Compensation is most often awarded for:

 • Changes to your home to help with loss of mobility